janwilmans/nullptr/_posts/2018-02-22-phantom-types.md

         auto m2 = toMeters(mm);
         std::cout << "the length is: " << mm << "\n";
         std::cout << "the length is: " << m2 << "\n";
-        //mm = m2; // no operator found which takes a right-hand operand of type 'StrongTyped::Meters
+        //mm = m2; // no operator found which takes a right-hand operand of type 'Meters'
-        //m2 = mm; // no operator found which takes a right-hand operand of type 'StrongTyped::MilliMeters }
+        //m2 = mm; // no operator found which takes a right-hand operand of type 'MilliMeters'
+    }